Measurement of differential cross sections for Z boson pair production in association with jets at $\sqrt{s} =$ 8 and 13 TeV: Particle reconstruction and event selection

 The offline event selection procedure is similar to that of the inclusive $\PZ\PZ$ analyses~\cite{ZZXS8TeVPaper, ZZXS13TeV2015Paper,ZZXS13TeVPaper} and is based on a global event description~\cite{CMS-PRF-14-001} that classifies particles into mutually exclusive categories: charged hadrons, neutral hadrons, photons, muons, and electrons.
 Events are required to have at least one vertex~\cite{TRK-11-001} within 24\unit{cm} of the geometric center of the detector along the beam direction, and within 2\unit{cm} in the transverse plane.
 Because of pileup the selected event can have several reconstructed vertices.

 For the analysis at 8\TeV the vertex with the largest sum of the $\pt^2$ of the tracks associated to it is chosen as the primary $\Pp\Pp$ interaction vertex, while at 13\TeV the reconstructed vertex with the largest value of summed physics-object $\pt^2$ is taken to be the primary vertex.
-The physics objects are the jets, clustered using the jet finding algorithm~\cite{Cacciari:2008gp,Cacciari:2011ma} with the tracks assigned to the vertex as inputs (including lepton tracks), and the associated missing \pt, taken as the negative vector sum of the \pt of those jets.
+The physics objects are the objects returned by a jet finding algorithm~\cite{Cacciari:2008gp,Cacciari:2011ma} applied to all charged tracks associated with the vertex, and the associated missing \pt, taken as the negative vector sum of the \pt of those jets.
 Events with leptons are selected by requiring each lepton track to have a transverse impact parameter, with respect to the primary vertex, smaller than 0.5\unit{cm} and a longitudinal impact parameter smaller than 1.0\unit{cm}.

 Electrons are measured in the range $\abs{\eta} < 2.5$ by using both the tracking system and the ECAL.
 They are identified by means of a multivariate discriminant that includes observables sensitive to bremsstrahlung along the electron trajectory, the geometrical and momentum-energy agreement between the electron track and the associated energy cluster in the ECAL, the shape of the electromagnetic shower, and variables that discriminate against electrons originating from photon conversions~\cite{Khachatryan:2015hwa}.
 The momentum resolution for electrons with $\pt \approx 45\GeV$ from $\PZ \to \Pe^+ \Pe^-$ decays ranges from 1.7\% for nonshowering electrons in the barrel region to 4.5\% for showering electrons in the endcaps~\cite{Khachatryan:2015hwa}.